-The Natural Burial Woodland is situated at the top of Arnos Vale cemetery adjacent to Arnos Park.
+The Natural Burial Woodland is situated at the top of Arnos Vale cemetery adjacent to Arnos Park in Bristol.
 The atmospheric five-acre woodland coombe was originally used as an orchard space by the Victorian owners.
 The orchard has grown naturally over time to become a wildlife haven for many birds and animals and offers a peaceful space for those wishing to have a more natural final resting place.

 Burials must take place in coffins or shrouds made of sustainable biodegradable materials such as natural wood, woven materials (bamboo, willow, seagrass, wool) and cardboard.
 You do not need to use a coffin; many people prefer to use a shroud.

 Arnos Vale Natural Burial Woodland is an extension to Arnos Vale Cemetery, both are managed by the Arnos Vale Cemetery (Charitable) Trust.
 It is also a member of the Association of Natural Burial Grounds.

 Thank you for going above and beyond

 A Funeral Service can be held in any of our three venues, in the lower part of the cemetery.
 The Anglican Chapel, the Spielman Centre or the Underwood Centre.

 The Anglican chapel holds up to 100 people seated with room for standing and the Spielman Centre holds up to 70 seated with room for standing – both chapels are fully accessible.
 For a more intimate green setting for a service, we have the Underwood Centre which has a small outdoor covered area amongst the trees and can hold up to 50 people seated with room for standing.